Core OS Layer

 ExternalAccessory.framework) provides support for communicating with hardware accessories attached to an iOS-based device.
 Accessories can be connected through the 30-pin dock connector of a device or wirelessly using Bluetooth.
 The External Accessory framework provides a way for you to get information about each available accessory and to initiate communications sessions.
 After that, you are free to manipulate the accessory directly using any commands it supports.

 For more information about how to use this framework, see External Accessory Programming Topics.
-For information about developing accessories for iOS-based devices, go to http://developer.apple.com.
+For information about developing accessories for iOS-based devices, go to the Apple Developer website.

 Generic Security Services Framework

-GSS.framework) provides a standard set of security-related services to iOS applications.
+GSS.framework) provides a standard set of security-related services to iOS apps.
 The basic interfaces of this framework are specified in IETF RFC 2743 and RFC 4401.
-In addition to offering the standard interfaces, iOS includes some additions for managing credentials that are not specified by the standard but that are required by many applications.
+In addition to offering the standard interfaces, iOS includes some additions for managing credentials that are not specified by the standard but that are required by many apps.

 For information about the interfaces of the GSS framework, see the header files.